nguyensjsu/fa22-202-fantastic-four/individual_journals/yikang_chen_journal.md

 #### What tasks did I work on / complete?

 - Implemented strategy design pattern in the main laser
+- Added the different directions of the left laser and the right laser

 #### What am I planning to work on next?